-- 5) Facilitate individual choice regarding services and supports, and who provides them. - d) Adult Day Care settings do not include the following: - 1) A nursing facility, - 2) An institution for mental diseases, - 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID), - 4) A hospital, or - 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid, including but not limited to, any setting: - (a) Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, - (b) Located in a building on the grounds of or immediately adjacent to a public institution, or - (c) Any other setting that has the effect of isolating persons receiving Medicaid Home and Community-Based Services (HCBS). - 3.
-Personal Care Services Personal Care Services (PCS) are non-medical support services provided in the home or community of eligible persons by trained personal care attendants to assist the waiver person in meeting daily living needs and ensure optimal functioning at home and/or in the community. - a) PCS: - 1) Includes assistance to functionally impaired persons allowing them to remain in their home by providing assistance with activities of daily living, instrumental activities of daily living, and assistance in participating in community activities, and - 2) Must be provided in accordance with a waiver person's PSS, - 3) Are approved by the Division of Medicaid based upon assessed needs of the person with the person's involvement with sufficient documentation to substantiate the requested number of hours. - (a) The frequency cannot duplicate hours rendered for respite care and/or home health aide services.
+- disability specific settings.
+The setting options are identified and documented in the person-centered service plan and are based on the beneficiary's needs and preferences. - 3) Ensure a beneficiary's rights of privacy, dignity and respect, and freedom from coercion and restraint. - 4) Optimize, but not regiment, a beneficiary's initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and social interaction. - 5) Facilitate individual choice regarding services and supports, and who provides them. - 6) ADC settings should not restrict a beneficiary within a setting, unless such restriction is documented in the person-centered plan, all less restrictive interventions have been exhausted, and such restriction is reassessed over time. - 7) The person-centered service plan should identify and document setting options based on the beneficiary's needs and preferences, including non-disability specific settings, from which the beneficiary can select. - e) ADC settings do not include the following: - 1) A nursing facility, - 2) An institution for mental diseases, - 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID), - 4) A hospital, or - 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid, including but not limited to, any setting: - (a) Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, - (b) Located in a building on the grounds of or immediately adjacent to a public institution, or - (c) Any other setting that has the effect of isolating beneficiaries receiving Medicaid. - f) Beneficiaries must not be in transportation vehicles for longer than sixty (60) minutes per trip.

+3. Personal Care Services - Personal Care Services (PCS) are non-medical support services provided in the home or community of eligible beneficiaries by trained personal care attendants (PCA) to assist the beneficiary in meeting daily living needs and ensure optimal functioning at home and/or in the community.

+a) PCS: